What to Do if a Tenant Has an Unauthorized Pet

 Signs of Unauthorized Pets

-There are times when a tenant will bring a pet onto the premises without your knowledge.
+Sometimes, a tenant will bring a pet into the unit without your knowledge.
 However, the pet’s presence may be brought to your attention by a neighbor who heard the pet or noticed the pet outside.
 When brought to your attention, you should schedule a maintenance check.

 • Pet odors